Urraween, Queensland: Geography

-Urraween is a residential area.
-The Maryborough - Hervey Bay Road passes through the suburb from the south-west to the north-west.
-Urraween is a popular residential area due to its proximity to the public and private hospital.
-Yarrillee State School is in the north-west of the suburb and the Stocklands Hervey Bay shopping centre is in the north-east of the suburb.
+The Maryborough - Hervey Bay Road enters through the suburb from the south-west (Nikenbah) and terminates at the junction with Boat Harbour Drive, which forms the suburb's northern boundary with Pialba.

+The land use is predominantly residential suburban housing with associated services and utilities.

 History

 The name Urraween is derived from Kabi words ngur/uin meaning place of emus.

 Prior to the development of Urraween the lands were used for agriculture which included a pineapple farm.